amritkrishan/amritkrishan.github.io/about.md

 permalink: /about/
 ---

-Amrit Krishan - Staff Software Engineer!
+Amrit Krishan - Quality Engineer III!

 ### More Information